Chalwk/CPAS/data/discord-channel-info/rank-structure.md

 # CPAS Pilot Rank Structure

-Our virtual air charter operates with a structured rank system designed for progressive skill development and operational responsibility.
+We operate with a structured rank system designed for progressive skill development and operational responsibility.

 ## **Operational Ranks**